Science - Nature - Cosmology - Muses and More

 Item from the Energy Syndicate

 The Atlantic Meridional Overturning Circulation (AMOC) has made headline news recently (July 2023) due to research suggesting that it may be about to collapse in the next 80+ years but this could be as soon as 2025.
 The research and data is complicated.
-For those of you with a detailed scientific interest, this link with video lectures may be of interest to you: AMOC Lectures
+For those of you with a detailed scientific interest, this link to Copernicus may be of interest to you: AMOC

 AMOC is a large system of currents which stretches from the Tropics into the North Atlantic.
 The interactions are complex and not fully understood but in general it acts like a conveyor, carrying water from the tropics northwards.
 It is driven by differences in water density mainly due to temperature and salt content.
 Warm water flows northwards, cools, some evaporates which increases the amount of salt and as a consequence of this journey the density increases.
 The denser water sinks deep into the ocean.
 The cold dense water begins to move southwards and spreads out several kilometres under the surface.
 As the flow moves southwards ‘upwelling’ occurs which is a process that sees the colder water being pulled back to the surface where it warms – completing the circulation.
 This global process continually mixes the worlds oceans, distributing energy around the earth contributing to the climate we experience.